underground-software/ILKD_course_materials/assignments/setup.md

 * `--rfc` marks these patches as a request for comment, which is required for all initial submissions (since they will be receiving peer feedback)

-The result of this command should be your directory containing two new `.patch` files, courtesy of git.
+The result of this command should be your directory containing three new `.patch` files, courtesy of git.
 You'll want to open the first of these, `v1-0000-cover-letter.patch`, in your text editor so that you can write your cover letter according to the